jinkya/begin/Express and Mongo APIs/readme.md

+# Node.js the complete guide to build RESTful APIs

+	Udemy course by Mosh Hamideni

 #### 01 Getting started
 What is Node?
 - An open source and cross platform runtime environment for executing javascript code outside of browser.